You keep painting my picture

 Panelists: Thomas Hampson, Morten Solvik, Ulrike Sych, Elisabeth von Samsonow, Felicitas Thun-Hohenstein and Andreas Weber.

-Songs by Gustav Mahler performed by Thomas Hampson, Susan Zarrabi, Jeeyoung Lim, John Warner and members of the Orchestra for the Earth
+Vocal works by Gustav Mahler performed by Thomas Hampson, Susan Zarrabi, Jeeyoung Lim, John Warner and members of the Orchestra for the Earth

 Sunday, July 4, 2021

 Gustav Mahler Composing Hut Maiernigg

 on Nataša Sienčnik’s — I, Nature

 Steinbach, Maiernigg, Toblach – Mahler Composing in Nature